 Dr. Andrew M. Kurtz

-Gulf Coast Symphony founder Dr. Andrew M. Kurtz enters his twenty-six season as the Symphony’s Music & Executive Director and conductor.
+Gulf Coast Symphony founder Dr. Andrew M. Kurtz enters his twenty-seventh season as the Symphony’s Music Director and President & CEO.
 His deep rooted commitment to new work, community and education, combined with a vibrant artistic vision has led to creating and nurturing one of the most dynamic arts organizations in the region.

 His conducting has been called “passionate, expansive, expert, and musical.”